selimanac/defold-modplayer/README.md

 #### player.build_path(full_path:string)

 Only required when developing on Defold Editor.
 !
-Don't set it when bundling !
+Don't set this when bundling !
 Passing empty string may cause crash on editor build.

 ```lua